 The purchaser of their landholdings in our area was Hugh Dalton, who lived at Thurnham Hall, a building dating back to before the fourteenth century.
 The Daltons purchased further land in the area and became major landowners.
 The family lived in the Hall until the 1970s when it was sold, and is now in time-share holiday apartments.
 Presumably the land was sold then or earlier, but we have not found records of that yet.

-Some of his land may have been bought by William Preston, a merchant and Mayor of Liverpool who wanted a country house.
-He built Ellel Grange, and the Preston family lived there until the 1970s when it was sold, and is now a religious retreat.
+The next significant building, proceeding from west to east, is Ellel Grange.
+This land was bought by William Preston, a merchant and Mayor of Liverpool who wanted a country house.
+The Preston family lived in the Grange until the 1970s when it was sold, and is now a religious retreat.
 The 1910 survey shows that the family had acquired a lot more land in the area by that time, but presumably it was also sold in the 1970s or earlier.

 The purchaser of Wyreside Hall itself, and most of Fenton-Cawthorne’s land, was Robert Garnett, from Manchester, who had made his fortune in cotton and the railways.
-The Garnett family lived in the house until 1936, and when sold they had 12,000 acres.
+The Garnett family lived in the house until 1936, since when it has had a variety of owners and uses.
+It is now being converted into a hotel by a company registered offshore.
+When the Garnetts sold, they had 12,000 acres.
 So obviously they had acquired a lot more land.